 Now, there is a story behind these goats.
 These are not your ordinary goats.
 You only secured these goats if you were a member of a local goat rearing project.
 You owned a female kid after paying some 2000 shillings.
 You rear this doelling to the point where it can be served after which you take it to the project’s he-goats for service.
 For a fee too.

 The pioneers of the project claimed that these were Hybrid goats from Denmark.
 The assurance was that the goat would offer not less than two litres of milk in a day.
 As it would turn out, you were enormously lucky if you ended up getting a cup of milk in a day not to mention that each animal consume more feed than the average cow

-Another marketing gimmick was that the goats would not deliver a single kid rather; they only gave birth to twins, triplets and above.
-Sometimes this turned out to be true.
-The goats will give birth to more than one kid on the maiden delivery but give birth to one kid on all subsequent deliveries.
-It is sort of pre-arranged.
+Another marketing gimmick was that the goats would not deliver a single kid; rather, they only gave birth to twins, triplets and above.
+But the goats will only give birth to more than one kid on the maiden delivery and give birth to one kid on all subsequent deliveries.
+It is pre-arranged sort of.

 These animals cost a fortune.
 But this is expected of goats from Denmark.
 After all we are talking of goats that rival cows in milk production.
 Not your ordinary cow but the Holsteins of this world.
 Poor mothers, who are the majority in these projects, save their meager earnings from the Shamba and the remnants of what we mpesa them so that they can secure a goat and avoid being left behind while the rest of the folks are buying the goats that will deliver them from bondage.